babicb/babicb.github.io/index.md

 Welcome to my website.

-I am a tenure-track Assistant Professor at the [University of Toronto](https://www.utoronto.ca), where I have joint appointment in the [Department of Statistics](https://www.statistics.utoronto.ca/people/directories/all-faculty/boris-babic) and the [Department of Philosophy](https://philosophy.utoronto.ca/directory/boris-babic/).
+I am a tenure-track Assistant Professor at the [University of Toronto](https://www.utoronto.ca), where I have a joint appointment in the [Department of Statistics](https://www.statistics.utoronto.ca/people/directories/all-faculty/boris-babic) and the [Department of Philosophy](https://philosophy.utoronto.ca/directory/boris-babic/).
 I am also a faculty fellow of the [Schwartz Reisman Institute for Technology & Society](https://srinstitute.utoronto.ca) and an occasional visiting professor in the Decision Sciences department at [INSEAD](https://www.insead.edu/).

 For 2023-2024, I will be HKU100 Associate Professor of [Data Science](https://datascience.hku.hk/), [Law](https://www.law.hku.hk/) and [Philosophy](https://philosophy.hku.hk/dept/) at the [University of Hong Kong](https://www.hku.hk/).